 Previously known as Defended

-The changes in divorce law being narrowed the grounds that a respondent can defend the application.
-This is now only possible on limited grounds including jurisdiction, validity, or the subsistence of the marriage.
+It is now only possible to dispute the divorce on very limited grounds including jurisdiction, validity, or the subsistence of the marriage.
 Proceedings may also be challenged on the ground of fraud or procedural non-compliance.
 This language has changed to dispute as it is no longer possible to defend the divorce/dissolution itself.

 Previously known as (Judicial) Separation Decree